 But fear not!
 The steepest sections of the trail have stairs and there’s plenty of benches and lookouts along the way to take a breather.
 And at the top, a stunning view of Waikiki and Honolulu is waiting to reward you!

 - Thousands of people climb Diamond Head each day, so to level set, you’re probably not going to have the trail to yourself.
-Aim to get here in the early morning (it opens at 6 AM- trying to catch sunrise here would be amazing!) or later in the afternoon (the trail is closed to new hikers starting at 4 PM and everyone must leave the trail by 6 PM).
+Aim to get here in the early morning (it opens at 6 AM and it just so happens to be one of the best Oahu hikes to see sunrise!) or later in the afternoon (the trail is closed to new hikers starting at 4 PM and everyone must leave the trail by 6 PM).

 If you arrive any later than 8 AM, you’re likely going to struggle to find parking in the comically teeny lot, so earlier is probably your best bet.

 - Diamond Head (or Lē‘ahi, the Native Hawaiian name) is an integral piece of Native Hawaiian culture and history.
 It was both the site of religious ceremonies through the early 1800s and, after the overthrow of the Hawaiian monarchy in 1893, a hard-fought battle between royalist rebels and the provincial government.

 To learn more about the fascinating history of Lē‘ahi, pick up an audio tour (a steal at $4!) from the visitor’s center (open from 7 AM-3:30 PM daily) to listen to as you work your way up to the summit.

 - There’s lots of fun food trucks and vendors dishing up tasty treats by the trailhead.
 Bring some cash and treat yourself once you’ve finished with some fluffy Hawaiian shaved ice to cool.

 And there you have it- four easy hikes to try while you’re in Oahu.
 Did you try any other easy ones while you were there?
 Let me know in the comments below!